juanjosegarciaripoll/seemps2/docs/seemps_objects_mpo.rst

 tensors of size :math:`dD\times d\times dD`.

 We offer two functions to apply MPO's onto MPS'.
-The first one is the :py:meth:`seemps.MPO.apply`, which offers a lot of control on the contraction and later simplification of the MPS (see :doc:`simplification algorithm <algorithms/mps_simplification>`).
+The first one is the :py:meth:`seemps.operators.MPO.apply`, which offers a lot of control on the contraction and later simplification of the MPS (see :doc:`simplification algorithm <algorithms/mps_simplification>`).
 The other alternative is the matrix multiplication operator `@`, which relies on the strategy